Farhana-M/RL-ENDOVASCULAR/README.md

 - Python (preferably 3.8 or higher)
 - Git

-## Installation Steps
+## Setup Process

 ### Step 1: Create a Python Virtual Environment

-You can use tools like venv, conda, or pyenv to create a virtual environment.
-Here is the method using Python's venv:
+To isolate your project's dependencies, create a Python virtual environment.
+You can use tools like `venv`, `conda`, or `pyenv` to do this.
+Below is the method for creating a virtual environment using Python's built-in `venv` tool:

 ```bash
 # Create the virtual environment